TimBrrll/GNN_Variants_thesis/README.md

 ## Running Neural Baselines

-As mentioned previously, the code is programmed to work as a Docker container..
+As mentioned previously, the code is programmed to work as a Docker container.
 Therefore, for it to work locally, change the `path` variable in `code/main_methods/preprocessing/src/AuxiliaryMethods.cpp` to `path = ".";` in lines 42, 254 and 284.

 For all neural models, navigate to the neural models from the root directory by